 The question appears first in \cite[7.48]{lott-villani}.
 In \cite{villani}, it is formulated more generally: $\CBB m\kappa\i \CD m{(m-1)\kappa}$.
 The later statement can be proved, along the same lines, but I do not write it down.

-\parbf{About the proof.} The idea of the proof is the same as in Riemannian case (see \cite[6.2]{CMS} or \cite[7.3]{lott-villani}).
+\parbf{About the proof.} The idea of the proof is the same as in the Riemannian case (see \cite[6.2]{CMS} or \cite[7.3]{lott-villani}).
 One only needs to extend certain calculus to Alexandrov spaces.
-To do this, I used the same technique as in \cite{petrunin:HarmFun}.
-I~will illustrate the idea on a very simple problem.
+To do this, I use the technique developed in \cite{petrunin:HarmFun}.
+Let me illustrate the idea on a simpler problem.

 Let $M$ be a $2$-dimensional non-negatively curved Riemannian manifold and $\gamma_\tau\:[0,1]\to M$ be a continuous family of unit-speed geodesics such that